 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Peach Cobbler Recipe is juicy, sweet, and cakey.
-Canned peaches and cake mix are the secret to this quick and simple dessert.
+This Peach Cobbler with Cake Mix and Canned Peaches is juicy, sweet, and cakey.
+The canned peaches and cake mix are the secret to this quick and simple dessert.
 Special enough for a holiday but simple enough to throw together any weeknight.
-Just as easy as Peach Dumplings and just as delicious as this Peach Raspberry Cobbler.

 My Very Favorite Peach Cobbler Recipe!